Wuqiu Lighthouse: History

 The lighthouse was constructed by the Netherlands in 1874 with engineer David Marr Henderson and deputy engineer John Ropinald to serve as navigation aid for ships sailing between Fuzhou and Xiamen.
 The lighthouse lost its top structure during World War II and was repaired afterwards to become a lower black lighthouse in 1947.
 However, the lighthouse became inactive in 1951 as part of military strategy due to the tension with People's Liberation Army.
 In 1960-1975, works were made to improve the lighthouse, such as concreting the wall, increasing its height, adding house inside the wall and creating a connecting tunnel.
 In 2001, the lighthouse was officially closed after it was placed under the jurisdiction of the Republic of China Armed Forces.
 On 23 July 2017, the Maritime and Port Bureau signed an agreement with the armed forces to take over the lighthouse.
 Currently, the Wuqiu Township government is trying to register the lighthouse to be a national historic site.

 Architecture

 The lighthouse tower is a cylindrical tower with lantern and gallery.
 It is located on the highest point of Daqiu Island.

 Technical details

-This manned-lighthouse focal plane is 87 meters, radiating a white flash every 5 seconds.
+This staffed lighthouse focal plane is 87 meters, radiating a white flash every 5 seconds.